ImmoMakelaarVergelijker

 3. Calculate the total m² per paint type

-• Total m² × number of coats.
+• Total m² × number of coats = the figure you divide by the coverage rate.

 4. Divide by the coverage rate (m² per litre)